lepster0797/alepismyname.dev/_tabs/resume.md

 Technical Experience
 --------------------

+Linux
+:   Proficient in the use of Linux as my daily driver operating system ; Nobara Linux

 Homelab
 :   A homelab server running Proxmox VE to learn about virtualization and self-hosting my own set of services